 AQA provides external academic quality assurance for all New Zealand universities via a five-yearly cycle of audits.
 Key principles underpinning AQA academic audits are: peer review, evidence-based, externally benchmarked, and enhancement-led.
 Learn more about our current cycle of academic audits here.

-The report of the 2014 Academic Audit of Victoria University of Wellington was released on 15 December 2014.
-The Victoria academic audit was the third to be conducted of a New Zealand university using the Cycle 5 methodology.
+The report of the 2014 Academic Audit of the University of Canterbury was released on 24 March 2015.
+The Canterbury academic audit was the fourth to be conducted of a New Zealand university using the Cycle 5 methodology.
 Cycle 5 audits cover all aspects of an institution which are related to teaching, learning and student support.
-The audit panel made a total of twelve commendations, seven affirmations and eight recommendations.
+The audit panel made a total of six commendations, five affirmations and fourteen recommendations.
 The full report and executive summary can be found here.